sprig-workshop/sprig/docs/workshop.md

 The workshop has a set of artifacts, the first is the presentation with a introduction to privacy, a warm-up activity and run plan of the workshop with some extra information to give to the participants for each part.
 The workshop also has a *board*, a set of *cards*, and a set of *question cards*.
 All the parts can easily be printed and assembled.
 See the [print instruction]() for further details.
 The board is split into the workshops four parts.
 At the start of the workshop all parts are covered.
 During the workshop each part is uncovered one at a time revealing *instructions*, *question cards*, and *cards* for each part. the *instructions* simply tells the groups what to do and are the same as the instructions in the presentation.
 The *question cards* are cards that contains a set of question meant to help the group formulate their ideas in a way that makes it easy to present it to the other groups.
 The *cards* are sets of cards related to the different parts.
 They give extra information about the different privacy problems and about raising awareness.

-Filling out the question cards help the groups present their ideas more easily to the other groups and makes sure they have tought about the most important part.
+Filling out the question cards help the groups present their ideas more easily to the other groups and makes sure they have tough about the most important part.
 Making sure the groups fills out the **question cards** during the workshop is therefore important.

 Below is detailed instruction of how to run the workshop.